Stanford University: Statistics

 Biography

-John Fitzgerald Kennedy, often referred to as JFK or Jack, was an American politician who served as the 35th president of the United States from 1961 until his assassination in 1963.
-He was the youngest person elected president.
+John Fitzgerald Kennedy, also known by his initials as JFK, was the 35th president of the United States, serving from 1961 until his assassination in 1963.
+He was the youngest person elected president at 43 years.
 Kennedy served at the height of the Cold War, and the majority of his foreign policy concerned relations with the Soviet Union and Cuba.
-A Democrat, Kennedy represented Massachusetts in both houses of the U.S. Congress prior to his presidency.
+A Democrat, Kennedy represented Massachusetts in both houses of the United States Congress prior to his presidency.

-3. Reese Witherspoon
+4. Reese Witherspoon

 Reese Witherspoon